 In previous releases, the OOB management port could not be a member of the management VRF or VLAN.
 When a management VLAN was configured, the OOB interface was disabled, disabling switch access.
-This posed a risk to managing the switch in case in-band ports are busy forwarding packets a line rate.
+This posed a risk to managing the switch if in-band ports were busy forwarding packets at line rate.
 Now if a management VLAN is configured, the OOB management interface is automatically part of the management VLAN (treated as an untagged port).
 Support is also provided for traffic over the management VRF.
 This provides secure management access to the device through outbound traffic through a VRF that is specified as global management VRF, thereby isolating management traffic from network data traffic.